Steps for Obtaining Academic Accommodations

 - For learning disabilities, records of a psycho-educational evaluation performed by a qualified professional (i.e., a licensed psychologist, school psychologist, psychiatrist, or neurologist) performed within the past 36 months.
 Must meet the following verification policy Practices for the Assessment of Learning Disabilities.

 - For Attention Deficit Disorder, please submit a report of evaluation performed within the past 36 months by a licensed psychologist, psychiatrist, or neurologist and follow the verification requirements Practices for the Assessment and Accommodation of Students with Attention Deficit Disorders.

-- Please have your psychiatrist or other mental health professional complete the Certificate of Psychological Disability.
+- Please have a qualified diagnosing professional (licensed psychologist, psychiatrist, or neurologist) complete the Certificate of Psychological Disability.

 Mobility Impairment, Speech Impairment, Acquired Brain Injury, Chronic Illness or other disabilities not listed above